-While it all depends a little bit on how your campaign is set up and what tools you have at your disposal, we here at Bc find the following tools and metrics are often the most useful:
+While it all depends a little bit on how your campaign is set up and what tools you have at your disposal, we here at Bc find the following tools and marketing metrics:

-Marketing automation tool: to gather data on Call-to-Action (CTA) performance, what social media channels are driving most traffic to your campaign and contact churn.
+- Marketing automation tool: to gather data on things like call to action (CTA) performance, or the social media channels driving the most traffic to your campaign and contact churn.
 The level of detail you have access to can vary greatly depending on what marketing automation tool you’re using and whether it’s fully integrated with your website.

 Take a look at your data from your conversion optimisation tool to see what people are clicking on and where the majority of eyeballs are going.

 Is your CTA in the right position?
 Do visitors need to scroll to see all the form fields they need to fill in?
 Tweaking these elements can have a huge impact on your conversion rate.